bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     ![Riport preview](../images/reportingservices/rs-table-preview-2.png)

 !!! example "SUBMISSION"
-    _If you are continuing with the next exercise, you may omit creating the screenshot here._
+    _If you are continuing with the next exercise, you may omit to create the screenshot here._

     Create a screenshot of the **report preview** page.
 Save the screenshot as `f1.png` and submit with the other files of the solution.
 The screenshot shall include Visual Studio and the report preview.
 Verify that your **Neptun code** is visible!

 ## Grouping and total value (5p)

-The report we created is very long and it contains everything without structure.
-These are retail sales information: the amount of product sold each day.
+The report we created is very long, and it contains everything without structure.
+These are retail sales information: the amount of products sold each day.
 Let us group the data.

 1. Go back to _Design_ tab.
 Make sure that we see the _Row Groups_ pane below the table.
-If it is not there, right click the design area and select _Grouping_ in the _View_ menu.
+If it is not there, right-click the design area and select _Grouping_ in the _View_ menu.

 1. Drag the _Date_ field from _Report Data_ to the _Row Groups_ pane above the _(Details)_ row.